Skip navigation

 Activity: Within the SIG, we will strengthen knowledge of:

-• The need for public health approaches within emergency services
+• The need for public health approaches within emergency services, including emergency departments

 • The need for public health professionals to collaborate with emergency services